-I look at the dark stone, look at my ordered meat on the plate which looks too rare.
-The hot stone, it appears, is used to finish cooking the little slices of steak, as customers desire them.
-By placing each slice on the hot stone, I can cook my steak rare, medium, done, or well done.
-I am not just a consumer of a product, but a participant in it’s production.
+I look at a dark stone shaped like a huge pill on my plate, then look at my under cooked meat next to it.
+The hot stone, it appears, is used to finish cooking the little slices of steak, as us customers desire them.
+By placing each slice on my own hot stone, I can cook my steak rare, medium, done, or well done, just like I like it.
+I am not just a consumer of a product, but a participant in it’s preparation.

-I’m sure this cooking technique has been around for thousands of years in Japan, but it is new to a New Mexico cowpoke.
+I’m sure this cooking technique has been around for thousands of years in Japan, but it is new to a trail tired New Mexico cowpoke.

-The whole process makes it twice as long to finish my dinner,as it usually does ,but I enjoy my food more.
+The whole process makes it twice as long to finish my dinner,as it usually takes ,but I enjoy my food more.

-Hearing meat sizzle on the stone reminds me of backyard barbecues and my Dad’s famous barbecue ribs.
+Hearing meat sizzle on the stone reminds me of summer backyard barbecues and cooking over a campfire.

-In the end, I am happy with my well done steak, and, if I have to blame anyone, it has to be me.
+At the end of this meal, I am happy with my steak, and, if I have to blame anyone for it’s cooking, it has to be me.

-That, I figure, is the point of this entire exercise.
+That, I figure, is the final exclamation point of this entire culinary exercise.